Astros vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Framber Valdez will start for the Houston Astros on Friday against Spencer Torkelson and the Detroit Tigers.
-First pitch is at 6:40 PM ET at Comerica Park.
+The Houston Astros and Detroit Tigers will play on Saturday at Comerica Park, at 6:10 PM ET, with Kyle Tucker and Spencer Torkelson -- two hot hitters -- expected to step up at the plate.

-The favored Astros have -185 moneyline odds against the underdog Tigers, who are listed at +150.
-The over/under is 8.5 runs for the matchup (with -120 odds to hit the over and +100 odds to go under).
+The favored Astros have -130 moneyline odds to win against the underdog Tigers, who are listed at +105.
+The over/under for the game has been set at 8.5 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.